openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 **[Michal Hrusecky: openSUSE Paste screenshooting script](http://michal.hrusecky.net/2011/01/opensuse-paste-screenshooting-script/)**

 This post will be really quick.
 As you may know, [openSUSE Paste](http://susepaste.org) already supports [pasting images](http://michal.hrusecky.net/2010/11/pasting-images/).
 But I found
-      out, that some people donâ€™t use it because theyâ€™ve got some other pastebin nicelly integrated.
+      out, that some people don’t use it because they’ve got some other pastebin nicelly integrated.
       So to help them out, I created simple script that can help them.
 It is currently available in [openSUSE:Contrib](http://en.opensuse.org/openSUSE:Contrib) repository.
       You can install it, package name is susepaste-screenshot.
 When you run it, it will let you